 - Sushi Club is a brilliant sushi delivery vendor and offers plant-based sushi platters.
 It is fresh and delicious!

-- Namji is a restaurant in Wolverton serving Punjabi cuisine with a vegan menu.
+- Namji is a restaurant in Wolverton and Xscape serving Punjabi cuisine with a vegan menu.

-A HUGE thank you to Amanda, Jessica and Sam for sharing their best vegan eats in Milton Keynes!
+A HUGE thank you to my contributors for sharing their best vegan eats in Milton Keynes!
 I want my MK food guides to become as inclusive as possible, so I’m thrilled to collaborate with local creators to make sure everyone can find somewhere awesome to eat in Milton Keynes.

 Are you doing Veganuary?
 What places would you recommend for vegan eats in Milton Keynes?